Architectural Careers

 What does a Project Manager (Construction) do?

-• Ensure projects align with relevant building safety regulations and environmental standards
+• Align projects with relevant building safety regulations and environmental standards

-• Work closely with Architects, Architectural Technicians, contractors and project teams
+• Work with architects, architectural technicians, contractors and project teams

 Studio Director